Home > Asia/Middle East > Israel/Palestinian Territories > Visiting Jericho – The Oldest City in the World

 We spent about an hour total visiting the Mount of Temptation.
 This time included the ride to and from the mountain in the Jericho Cable Car.

-The Old City of Jericho
+Exploring the Old City of Jericho (Ancient Jericho / Tell es-Sultan)

 Our next stop was the Old City of Jericho.
-According to Elias, parts of the Old City of Jericho date back to the year 9,000 BC.
+According to Elias, parts of the Old City of Jericho date back to the year 9,000 BCE.
 During our visit to the Old City of Jericho, Elias stayed back with a few members of our group who had overheated due to extreme temperatures.
 It was slightly disappointing to be touring the Old City of Jericho without a guide, but everyone understood that the health and safety of our group was most important.

 Without a guide, I wasn’t exactly sure what I was seeing.
 I don’t want to make any incorrect claims about the Ancient City of Jericho.